...

 Overview of Eudragit Polymers

-• Eudragit L & S series: Dissolve at pH > 5.5 (L) or > 7.0 (S), used for enteric coating.
+• Eudragit L & S: Dissolve at pH > 5.5 (L) and > 7.0 (S), ideal for enteric coatings.

-• Eudragit NE: Neutral, non-ionic, and suitable for moisture protection and taste masking.
+• Eudragit NE: Neutral and non-ionic, suitable for moisture protection and taste masking.

-Colon-Targeted Delivery Mechanisms Using Eudragit
+Colon-Targeted Delivery Mechanisms

-1. pH-Dependent Release
+1. pH-Dependent Release:

-2. Time-Controlled Release
+2. Time-Controlled Release:

-3. Combination Systems
+3. Combination Systems:

-Case Study: Mesalazine (5-ASA) Colon Delivery
+Case Example: Mesalazine (5-ASA)

-Advantages of Eudragit in Colon-Targeted Formulations
+Advantages of Eudragit in CTDDS

 • Customizable pH-triggered solubility

-• Excellent film-forming and mechanical properties
+• Strong film-forming and mechanical properties

-• Compatibility with other excipients and drugs
+• Compatibility with various excipients and drugs

 Challenges and Considerations

-• Film integrity must be optimized to withstand gastric transit
+• Coating integrity must withstand gastric conditions

 Conclusion